jothepro/djinni-cmake/README.md

 - `NO_OBJC_PREFIX`<br>
   Optional;<br>
   By default Objective-C Types are prefixed with a few letters derived from the provided `NAMESPACE`.
 This option disables the prefix.
+- `NO_DSYM`<br>
+  Optional;<br>
+  When targeting Objective-C, by default the XCode property `DEBUG_INFORMATION_FORMAT` is set to `dwarf-with-dsym`, which will generate a .dSYM directory containing debugging symbols.
+This option disables the dSYM generation.
 - `NAMESPACE <namespace>`<br>
   Optional; Default: `Djinni`<br>
   The namespace for the generated code.
 Each namespace part should start with an uppercase letter.